cfifty/LazyBook/README.md

 * Collect posts by friends and run through a binary classifier (i.e. spam filter) to determine if a friend is "spam" or "not spam"

 ## License
-Feel free to use this software in any legal endeavors or projects - just link back to this repo to acknowledge my work and help other developers find this script.
+Feel free to use this software in any legal endeavors or projects - just link back to this repo to acknowledge my work and help other developers find this script (licensed under MIT License)

 ## Final Thoughts